loosolab/UROPA/docs_rst/config.rst

 -  **feature**: Peaks will be annotated only to listed features from the 3rd column of the file specified by ``'gtf'``.

-   Default: All features from ``'gtf'``.
+   Default: All available features from ``'gtf'``.

    Example: ``'feature': ['gene','transcript']`` or ``'feature': 'exon'``.

 -  **feature.anchor**: The position(s) from which the distance
    to the peak center will be calculated.
-The best annotation conforms to the closest distance if it is less or equal to the maximum permitted distance (specified by ``'distance'``, see below).
+The best annotation is defined as the minimum distance if multiple anchors are defined.
+Valid distances are less or equal to the distance key value(specified by ``'distance'``, see below).

    Default: ``['start', 'center', 'end']``

    Example: ``'feature.anchor': ['start']``

--  **distance**: Maximum permitted distance from the genomic feature anchor to peak center.
-If one value is given, this distance is allowed in both directions from the feature anchor.
-If two values are given, the first value corresponds to the maximum permitted distance upstream of the feature anchor, and the second value to the maximum permitted distance downstream of the feature anchor.
+-  **distance**: Maximum permitted distance from the genomic feature anchor to the peak center.
+If only one value is given, this distance is valid in both directions from the feature anchor.
+If two values are given, the first value corresponds to the distance upstream of the feature anchor, and the second value to the distance downstream of the feature anchor.

    Default: ``100000``

    Example: ``'distance': [2000,5000]`` or ``'distance': [5000]`` or ``'distance': 5000``.

 -  **strand**: The desired strand of the annotated feature relative to the peak.
-   A constraint on strand specificity is only successful evaluated if strand information is available for the feature and the peak.
+   A constraint on strand specificity is only successfully evaluated if strand information is available for the feature **and** the peak.

    Default: ``['same', 'both', 'opposite']``

    Example: ``'strand': ['same']`` or ``'strand': 'same'``.

--  **direction**: Defining the peak location relative to the feature's location inclusive its orientation.
+-  **direction**: Define the peak location relative to the feature's location, in respect of its orientation.
    A peak is 'upstream' if its center is upstream of a feature anchor position.
-Similarly, a peak is 'downstream' if its center is downstream of a feature anchor position.
+Accordingly, a peak is 'downstream' if its center is downstream of a feature anchor position.
    Also compare to Figure 2 in :doc:`/uropa-example`.

    Default: ``'any_direction'``

    Example: ``'direction': ['upstream','downstream']``

--  **internals**: Allowing 'internals' will render valid annotation possible if a feature is found inside a peak region or vice versa.
+-  **internals**: This key is an addon in respect to the ``'distance``' key.
+If ``'internals'`` is set to TRUE and a feature is located inside a peak region or vice versa, the feature is treated as a valid annotation, not taking the ``'distance``' key into account.
-   This works even if the distance to the 'feature.anchor' is larger than the maximum permitted 'distance'.
-   This key can be helpful to identify peaks all along the feature or for the allocation of ATAC-seq peaks to very small transcription factor binding sites.
+   This key can be helpful to annotate peaks to features with a wide size range, suchas genes.
    Allowed values are one of ``'T', True', 'Y', 'Yes'`` or ``'F', 'False' ,'N' ,'No'``.

    Default: ``'False'``

    Example: ``'internals':'T'``

--  **filter.attribute** : One of the attribute keys found in the 9th column of the GTF file.
+-  **filter.attribute** : Key filters the attributes found in the 9th column of the GTF file.
-   If a ``'filter.attribute'`` is given, only features that have a ``'attribute.value'`` for this attribute can be valid annotations.
-This key is needed to cooccur with the key ``'attribute.value'`` (see below).
+   If a ``'filter.attribute'`` is given, only features that have a ``'attribute.value'`` for this attribute is kept as valid annotations.
+If this key is set, the key ``'attribute.value'`` is mandatory, too (see below).

    Default: ``'None'``

    Example: ``'filter.attribute': ['gene_type']``

 -  **attribute.value** : Corresponding attribute value for the ``'filter.attribute'`` found in the 9th column of the GTF file.
    If a ``'filter.attribute'`` is given, only features that have a ``'attribute.value'`` for this attribute can be valid annotations.